Luffa in Vietnamese Cuisine (Mướp)

 - Add scallions and stir-fry for 30 seconds

-- Season with black pepper and drizzle with sesame oil if using
+- Season with black pepper and serve immediately with steamed rice

 - High heat is essential: Wok should be smoking hot before adding oil